3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 ### `fadeIn()`

-jQuery has some simple animation methods like `fadeIn()` for example.
+jQuery has some simple animation methods like [fadeIn()](https://www.w3schools.com/jquery/eff_fadein.asp) for example.
+The fadeIn() method gradually changes the opacity, for selected elements, from hidden to visible (fading effect).

+**Syntax**

+`$(selector).fadeIn(speed,easing,callback);`
+    - speed- specifies the speed of the fading effect
+        - milliseconds
+        - slow
+        - fast
+    - easing- specifies the speed of the element in different points of the animation.
+Default value is "swing"
+        - swing - moves slower at the beginning/end, but faster in the middle
+        - linear - moves in a constant speed
+    - callback- a function to be executed after the fadeIn() method is completed

 Let's try this in Codepen.io (make sure to include the jQuery library under Settings -> Quick Add).
 1. html:

     ```html